rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 In sum, the more you can isolate or narrow the problem, the more likley the problem will be fixed and fixed sooner.

+## Confidentiality of Bug Reports

+When you report a bug, you are giving up confidentiality to the source code and the byte code.
+However, I would imagine that if you have narrowed the problem sufficiently, confidentiality little that remains would not be an issue.

+However feel free to remove any commments, and modify variable names or constants in the source code.